Breaking the Cycle of Abuse

 Many patients are understandably reluctant to revisit agonizing memories from their childhoods, Beeman says, but it's critical to the healing process.
 She believes victims who don't deal with their past are often fated to inflict similar abuse on their own children.
 "Child abuse is a multigenerational process," says Beeman.
 "It just keeps going and going and going unless you do something to stop it."

-This idea is not new: German psychiatrist Alice Miller wrote about it repeatedly in the 1980s.
+This idea is not new: German psychiatrist Alice Miller has written about it repeatedly.
 Her books, Prisoners of Childhoood: The Drama of the Gifted Child and For Your Own Good: Hidden Cruelty in Child-Rearing and the Roots of Violence, broke new ground by expanding on a theory of the roots of violence both in families and in Western society as a whole.

 The "unconscious compulsion to repeat," Miller writes, will continue until an adult survivor of child abuse consciously relives his or her traumas.
 An intellectual understanding -- that hitting or belittling a child is wrong, for example -- may not be enough to prevent abuse, simply because the drive to repeat occurs on an unconscious level.
 Survivors are compelled to replay abusive scenes from their own childhood in an unconscious effort to regain the power they once lost to their own parents, Miller writes.